Part I Entry 17 of 84

 Patience is not the same thing as waiting.
 Waiting is passive.
 Patience is the sustained application of effort toward something that will not resolve on your preferred timeline.

-The case for patience begins with reality.
-Serious outcomes usually have timelines of their own: bodies heal slowly, trust rebuilds slowly, skills compound slowly, and institutions change slowly.
-The golden rule adds the moral test.
+The hard part of patience is that reality keeps its own clock.
+Bodies heal slowly, trust rebuilds slowly, skills compound slowly, and institutions change slowly no matter how urgently you want the result.
+Role reversal turns that delay into a moral test.
 If you would not want another person to abandon you, rush you, pressure you, or punish you for not changing on their preferred schedule, then you owe others the same disciplined patience, while still staying honest about what is and is not changing.

 The Confusion That Causes Damage